 Defining Plasticity Index

 This is a critical measurement in soil science, indicating the range of moisture content over which soil remains plastic.
-This index helps engineers determine the soil's workability and its potential to undergo changes in volume and consistency under varying moisture conditions.
-A high plasticity index often suggests that the soil contains significant amounts of clay, which can expand and contract depending on the moisture.
+This index helps engineers determine a soil's workability and its potential to change in volume and consistency under varying moisture conditions.
+A high plasticity index often suggests that the soil contains significant amounts of clay, which can expand and contract with moisture.
 Such expansion and contraction can pose challenges in construction due to the soil's instability.

 How High Plasticity Affects Construction Performance